appins/jsCalc/README.md

 ---

+### Why should I use this calculator?
+Why not just use forth or whatever?
+#### Forth is a different thing
+This calculator is *NOT FORTH* this calculator is just similar to forth in a few ways.

+This calculator is useful for things like averages, addition, multiplication and other operations (like mode) on a set of numbers.
+It was primarily created for standard deviations and other useful operations.

+Currently it doesn't have all that I want.
+I will be frequently adding uses and applications that will be useful to students in engineering and hopefully computer science too.

+This calculator is not based on forth, but after learning what forth is I realized it had a very similar style.

+---

 ### Setting up
 To get started, clone the repo, cd to it, and type `make` in a terminal Please note that you need node.js installed.